 Additional funding for your child

-Schools and settings can claim an additional £302 per year to spend on enriching your 3 or 4 year old child's education.
+Schools and settings can claim additional funding to spend on enriching your 3 or 4 year old child's education.

 If you receive one of the following benefits, school may be entitled to claim funding for your child: